-Dracula: Prince of Darkness was Terence Fisher’s incredibly creepy and effective sequel to Hammer’s Dracula (a.k.a.
+Dracula: Prince of Darkness was Terence Fisher’s wonderfully creepy and effective sequel to Hammer’s Dracula (a.k.a.
 The Horror of Dracula, 1958).
-It begins when a group of British travelers find themselves lost in the Carpathian Alps and end up at an eerie castle that is home to Dracula.
-One of these travelers is the extremely prim and proper Helen as played by the lovely Barbara Shelley.
+It begins when a group of British travelers find themselves lost in the Carpathian Alps and eventually end up staying at an eerie castle that is home to Dracula.
+One of these travelers is the prim and proper Helen as played by the lovely Barbara Shelley.
 Helen has embarked on a trip to Romania in order to experience the world and discover new things but she’s much too worried about keeping up appearances to relax and enjoy her trip.

 In an issue of the much missed magazine Hammer Horror there is an excellent article about the making of Dracula: Prince of Darkness with this terrific anecdote about the great Barbara Shelley: